CSIS 312 Computer Security & Digital Forensics

 Objectives

 The goal of this course is to provide the student the theoretical and foundational knowledge of information security needs, securing today's information systems, information security standards, certification, and laws.
 The student will also be introduced to digital forensic concepts and methodologies.
-The vast majority of this class is theory... however, there are several assignments and projects during the semester that students will complete in small groups.
+This class is a mixture of theory and practice... there are both individual and small group assignments and projects during the semester.
+The course will provide a strong Linux foundation throughout.

 Course Organization

-The course will consiste of lectures, homework, exams, and some in-class labs.
+The course will consiste of lectures, homework, quizzes, exams, and many in-class activities.

 The course will include regular homework and/or programming assignments.
 Unless otherwise specified, assignments are due before midnight on the due date.
 There will be no credit given for late assignments (without an excused absence)—turn in as much as you can.